 Climb Hire’s Paid Search Marketing track is a 4-month program that will teach you the essential skills needed to get an entry-level job in the industry.
 You’ll also gain hands-on experience with marketing tools like Google Ads, Meta Business Suite, Google Sheets, Shopify, and Constant Contact.

-The program prepares you to earn globally recognized certifications in Google Ads and Meta Digital Marketing, which job recruiters look for on resumes.
+The program prepares you to earn globally recognized certifications in Google Ads, Meta Digital Marketing, and HubSpot Inbound Marketing, which job recruiters look for on resumes.

-It’s no wonder that over 80% of our graduates find jobs within six months of program completion.
+It’s no wonder that over 80% of our graduates find jobs within 12 months of program completion.

 2. IT Support